rhammell/isw-database/README.md

 print(len(data['response']))
 ```

 Each entry in the database has a unique ID number associated with it.
 This ID can be used with the `/publications/<id>` endpoint to retrieve that specific publication.
-The document dictionary is contained in the `response` field of the returned JSON.
+The document data is contained in the `response` field of the returned JSON.

 ```python
 # Set ID